What Are the Best Social Deduction Party Games?

-That's right, this title can accommodate a whopping 75 players, but I've found it's best with 10-20. functions similarly to Mafia, with a secret sect of nefarious werewolves hidden among the innocent townsfolk while a neutral moderator regulates the action.
-However, it distinguishes itself with a larger possible groups, better production values, and more special characters, meaning you're rarely if ever stuck with "just a townsfolk", as nearly all units (including the wolves) offer individual powers.
-Ultimate Werewolf
+That's right, this title can accommodate a whopping 75 players, but I've found it's best with 10 to 20.
+Ultimate Werewolf functions in a similar way as Mafia, with a secret sect of nefarious werewolves hidden among the innocent townsfolk while a neutral moderator regulates the action.
+However, it distinguishes itself with larger possible groups, better production values, and more special characters, meaning you're rarely, if ever, stuck with "just a townsfolk," as nearly all units (including the wolves) offer individual powers.

 1. The Resistance: Avalon

 The Resistance is already a stellar social deduction title, but I prefer its Avalon rendition for both the added theme and refined gameplay mechanics.
 Players never die, so you don't run the Mafia risk of having someone miss out on the fun thanks to an early death.

 You're assigned a secret role at the start, either working as a loyal servant of King Arthur or a treacherous minion of Mordred.
 Players take turns selecting different teams to go on missions, where each selected player secretly inserts a pass or fail card into a shared pool.
 Those cards are shuffled and revealed; all passes mean the good team is one step closer to victory, while a single fail gives the point to evil.